-If you use WordPress, then WordPress itself takes care of a ton of security issues and keeps resolving new ones in every update.
+If you use WordPress, WordPress itself takes care of many security issues and keeps resolving new ones in every update.
 Recent update WordPress 5.5 provides features to auto-update themes and plugins to improve site security.

-In this article, I will talk about some of the very common security threats for websites and how to secure our websites using cloud-based firewalls for WordPress.
+This article will talk about some of the widespread security threats for websites and how to secure our websites using cloud-based firewalls for WordPress.

 Not just WordPress but every other content management system faces security threats from a variety of non-patched vulnerabilities.
 But WordPress is the most targetted CMS by hackers because of its popularity and usage.
 Today it powers the majority of websites on the Internet.

 WordPress is easy to use CMS and has a large number of third-party plugins to extend its functionality.
 There are over 56000+ plugins in the WordPress repository and counting.
 Anyone can develop a plugin and publish it in WordPress repositories.

 All the developers are required to follow WordPress guidelines to make WordPress plugins and their users safe.
 Still, committing a single mistake and publishing a vulnerable plugin or theme update is not a big thing.
 Hackers keep looking for security issues in WordPress plugins and themes.
 Once they discover a vulnerability in a plugin or theme, they can target websites that have installed the vulnerable plugin.